caspark/factorio-a11y/README.md

 ### QoL and papercuts

+* If you're holding a ghost of something and then the real version of it appears in your hand (is mined or crafted or vacuumed, etc), swap the ghost for the real thing.
+* When vacuuming up ammo, put it in your active firearm first (if it fits)
 * Make voice grammar detect Factorio script output location?
 Or at least read it from config file.
 * Voice grammar should save and load last data loaded from Factorio and restore it upon grammar reload
 * Restore the thing in hand after a "run there"